Intellectual And Developmental Disabilities And Alcohol Abuse

 Alcohol addiction and intellectual and developmental disabilities (I/DDs) go hand in hand.
 People with these types of disabilities often experience different types of barriers in their life, whether it’s communication, social, policy, or attitudinal barriers, they can easily affect one’s ability to live a normal, happy, and healthy life.

-While an able-bodied person would be able to go about their day without any of these barriers, a disabled person may have to deal with multiple at a time, on a regular basis.
+While an able-minded person would be able to go about their day without any of these barriers, someone with an intellectual or developmental disability may have to deal with multiple barriers at a time, on a regular basis.
 This constant push-back and inability can lead to issues with mental health, which is often a cause of alcohol addiction.

 What Are Intellectual And Developmental Disabilities?